2025–26 East of Scotland Football League: Third Division

+Hawick Royal Albert won the Third Division title on 5 May 2026, following a 2–0 win over Vale of Leithen, which allowed them to retain an eight-point lead over second-placed Stoneyburn with two games remaining.
+It was their first league title of any kind since winning the East of Scotland League in 1973–74.

+Following the end of the season, the Second and Third Divisions were amalgamated into geographical conferences by region, with all teams being promoted as a result.

 Team changes

 Defending champions Lochgelly Albert were promoted to the Second Division alongside Linton Hotspur and Fauldhouse United.
 In their place, Vale of Leithen and Tweedmouth Rangers were relegated from the Second Division Previously a youth team known as Blue Brazil, Cowdenbeath Central joined the East of Scotland League after setting up a senior side.